ansys/api-eigen-example/doc/source/users_guide/index.rst

    app.run("127.0.0.1", 1234)

 The Python client contains a class called ``DemoRESTClient``, which basically provide the end-user the tools to interact directly with the previously deployed server.
-For example, if we wanted to create an API REST client for interacting with our previously deployed server we would:
+For example, if the creation of an API REST client for interacting with the previously deployed server is wanted, then:

 .. code:: python

    client = rest_client.DemoRESTClient("127.0.0.1", 1234)

-This way, we would have our client available to perform operations such as the following:
+This way, the client is made available to perform operations such as the following:

 .. code:: python